Pussy Riot's first English song is a tribute to Eric Garner

-NEW YORK (Reuters) - Russian punk rock group Pussy Riot released their first song in English on Wednesday, a musical tribute to Eric Garner, the unarmed black man whose death in a police chokehold last summer sparked wide protests against police violence.
+NEW YORK, Feb 18 (Reuters) - Russian punk rock group Pussy Riot released their first song in English on Wednesday, a musical tribute to Eric Garner, the unarmed black man whose death in a police chokehold last summer sparked wide protests against police violence.

 Nadya Tolokonnikova and Maria Alyokhina recorded the song, “I Can’t Breathe,” in New York last December after a grand jury decided not to indict a white New York City police officer in Garner’s death.